BESSER-PEARL/B-OCL-Interpreter/docs/source/index.rst

     Also note that for LoopExpressions it is important to mention the type of iterator.

 .. note::
    B-OCL-Interpreter is compatible with VScode.
-It can be easily installed on VSCode terminal
+It can be easily installed using VSCode terminal

 Contents